-- 1 Distribute templates and install the subagent onto the Tuxedo master machine. - 2 Verify that the subagent is installed successfully.
-Also verify that the file /opt/OV/subagent/BEASPI/etc/beamgr.conf exists. - Edit /opt/OV/subagent/BEASPI/etc/beamgr.conf.
+- 1 Distribute templates to the Tuxedo master machine. - 2 Run the Configure SPI application and verify that the file /opt/OV/ subagent/BEASPI/etc/beamgr.conf exists. - Edit /opt/OV/subagent/BEASPI/etc/beamgr.conf.
 Add the following at the end of the file:

-TMAGENT domain \$TUXDIR \$TUXCONFIG Tux UID mstr mchn version where TMAGENT is a keyword and must be entered exactly.
+TMAGENT domain \$TUXDIR \$TUXCONFIG Tux_UID mstr_mchn version where TMAGENT is a keyword and must be entered exactly.

 domain is a unique domain name of the site.
-The domain name may be configured in the UBBCONFIG or TUXCONFIG file.
+The domain name may be c.onfigured in the UBBCONFIG or TUXCONFIG file.
 If the domain name of the site is not configured in these files, use any name that uniquely identifies the domain (for example, mydomain!).